NitinReddyKamsani/CRM/README.md

 -> Master relation is req on the page layout.
 -> Child record is controlled by parents.
 -> You can not have a child record without a parent record.

+# Junction Objects

+-> Junction objects are used to create many-to-many relation.
+-> They are created using a custom object to relate two other objects via two master-Detail RelationShips.
+-> Only two master detail relations are allowed in an object